nlacasse/fnl-start/CONTRIBUTING.md

 ### Go code style guide

 1. Use `go fmt`
-2. Keep lines <= 100 columns.
+2. Keep lines <= 100 columns (tab width=2).
 Why?
 Because we use code review and 200 columns in a side-by-side diff is reasonable.
-Also, it's the Gerrit default.
+Also, it's just nice to have some limit with which you can configure your various tools (editors, gerrit, terminals, etc.)
-3. For everything else, follow the guidelines set by ["Effective Go"](https://golang.org/doc/effective_go.html)
+3. For everything else (like naming conventions), follow the guidelines set by ["Effective Go"](https://golang.org/doc/effective_go.html)

 [README.md]: ../README.md